jimmyurl/BodaBima/README.md

 ## Introduction

-BodaBima is a mobile application designed for booking motorcycle taxis in urban areas.
-It provides users with a seamless experience in booking rides, tracking drivers, and managing their profiles.
+**BodaBima** is a mobile application built with Flutter.
+The primary purpose of the app is to provide insurance services and information to users, specifically tailored for motorcycle taxi (boda-boda) riders.
+The app simplifies access to insurance policies, allows users to manage their insurance coverage, and provides up-to-date information on insurance-related services.

 ## Features

-- **User Registration**: Sign up using email or social media accounts (Google, Facebook).
+- **User Registration and Login**: Easy sign-up and login options using email or social media accounts (Google, Facebook).
-- **Ride Booking**: Easily book a ride from your current location to your desired destination.
+- **Insurance Policies**: View, purchase, and manage various motorcycle insurance policies.
-- **Ride Tracking**: Real-time tracking of your booked ride.
+- **Claims Management**: File claims directly through the app and track their status in real-time.
-- **Payment Integration**: Secure payment methods for a hassle-free experience.
+- **Policy Renewal**: Receive notifications for upcoming policy expirations and renew directly from the app.
-- **Profile Management**: Users can update their profiles, view ride history, and manage payment methods.
+- **Profile Management**: Users can update their profile, view insurance history, and manage personal details.

 ## Technologies Used

-- **Flutter**: For building a beautiful UI across platforms.
+- **Flutter**: For building the cross-platform mobile application.
 - **Supabase**: For backend services, including authentication and database management.
-- **Provider**: For state management.
+- **Provider**: For efficient state management.
-- **Google Maps API**: For location services and mapping.
+- **REST APIs**: For connecting to insurance services and policy data.

 ## Installation